isabella232/limitless-flows-blueprint/blueprint/index.md

 ### **Flow states**
 Each flow has two states:

 - **Starting state** - The Starting State represents a very simple flow that engages Limitless GigCX by calling the Limitless Expert state.
-Other than demos, you probably won’t use this “Starting State” as you will have your own flows that you wish to extend to the Expert Crowd.
+Other than demos, you probably won’t use this Starting State as you will have your own flows that you wish to extend to the Expert Crowd.
 - **Limitless Expert** - This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 The logic contained in this state is described in more detail below, but you should only make changes here in consultation with the Limitless team.
 This state has been designed to drop it into your existing Genesys flows and bring the Expert Crowd into conversations where you wish.
 ### **The open messaging flow**
 Use this to connect Limitless to your open messaging channels.